Chief Black Coal: Rise to leadership

 Black Coal's name Wo’óoseinee’ refers to a story of him rolling in black ashes after a victory in a fight.
-(The name is not a reference to coal, the fossil fuel.)
 He rose to prominence due to his war deeds in the 1860s in the Powder River Country, in which the Arapaho allied with war parties of the Lakota and Cheyenne.
 Black Coal fought in engagements like the July 1865 Battle of Platte Bridge in which Caspar Collins was killed, and the attack on Fort Phil Kearney in December 1866.

 In 1865 at the Battle of the Tongue River soldiers attacked Northern Arapaho leader Black Bear's camp of 500 people and killed 35 warriors.
 Following this, the Arapaho grew increasingly unable to raise large war parties of their own.
 By the late 1860s, alliance and negotiation, rather than armed resistance, became the path for the Arapaho.
 Starting in 1868, Arapahos regularly enlisted as scouts in the U.S. Army.
 Black Coal would come to serve as a major intermediary role in carrying out the conciliatory strategy, keeping Arapahos out of conflict with the United States and the Shoshones as much as he was able.
 While he was initially lower status than chiefs like Black Bear and Medicine Man (also known as Sorrel Horse), their deaths in 1870 and 1871 left Black Coal to be regarded as the leader of the Antelopes nischéhiinenno, the largest band of Northern Arapahoes.